 - To facilitate self-monitoring and assessment, UT will provide hands-free temperature screening systems in several locations across campus.

-- International students from out of the country are required to quarantine for 14 days prior to the beginning of classes.
+- International students from out of the country are suggested to quarantine for 14 days prior to the beginning of classes.

 How is UT increasing disinfection and sanitization in classrooms and other high traffic areas?

 UT is fortunate that Sodexo, UT’s partner and a worldwide provider of dining and facilities management solutions, has been through contagious pandemic conditions in Asia and Europe, and their standard operating procedures (SOP) have been developed and revised for decades.

 As such, Facilities Management has upgraded its SOP for enhanced disinfection and sanitization of common contact and high traffic areas at UT.
 Common high-touch surfaces have been identified for frequent sanitization and an escalated schedule of cleaning has been created for high traffic areas.
 Facilities Management staff will ensure that classrooms are sanitized at the start of each class day and will conduct regular rounds throughout buildings and campus facilities.
 Cleaning wipes will be available in classrooms.
 Students and faculty are encouraged to use these materials to clean desktops and seats between classes.